vinlin24/cs35l-notebooks/week3.md

 ; "You can interpolate like printf!"
 ```

-### Fundamental Data Structures
+## Fundamental Data Structures

-Emacs uses the same notation for programs and data i.e. we use *data notation* to write our programs.
-The fundamental data structure in Lisp is *list*.
-There's another one called *cons*, which is just a pair of values.
+Emacs uses the same notation for programs and data.
+In other words, we use **data notation** to write our programs.
+The fundamental data structure in Lisp is the **list**, which is built from **cons**, which is just a pair of values.
 A list is singly-linked list of cons.

 ```
 # This is a cons